Contents

 Caveats:

-1. Because it is commercial, licensed software, IDL is not included in the stand-alone tarball release of SciApps.
+1. As noted above, because it is commercial, licensed software, IDL is not included in the stand-alone distribution of SciApps.
 However, the IDL astronomy library and associated resources included in SciApps (including the requisite path set-up) are included in the tarballs.
 So, if you have a licensed version of IDL installed on your laptop, then the SciApps IDL-related utilities will be available to you.

-2. The CIAO software package and its associated calibration file directory are quite large (4.7 GB), and are utilized by relatively few IPAC scientists.
-Consequently, this software package is not included in the standard SciApps tarballs (e.g., sciapps_macintel_flyingmonkey_sep09.tar.gz), but is instead packaged in its own tarball (e.g., sciapps_macintel_flyingmonkey_sep09_ciao.tar.gz).
-If you want to install CIAO, then first follow the tarball installation instructions for SciApps (see below), and then repeat using the CIAO tarball.
+3. The CIAO software package and its associated calibration file directory (CALDB) are quite large (~5 GB total), and are utilized by relatively few IPAC scientists.
+Consequently, this software package is not included in the basic SciApps tarballs, but is instead packaged in its own tarball.
+If you want to install CIAO with SciApps, then first follow the tarball installation instructions for SciApps (see below), and then repeat using the CIAO tarball.

 Installation and Initialization: